 - 10 tricks to stop spending money on clothes

-1. Stop buying items for your fantasy life
+1. Stop buying items for your fantasy self

-One of top ways to stop buying clothes you never wear is to dress for the life you live right now, instead of your fantasy life.
+One of top ways to stop buying clothes you never wear is to dress for the life you live right now, instead of your fantasy self.

 We all have fantasy versions of ourselves, and that’s okay.
 At the height of my shopping addiction, the fantasy version of myself wore designer handbags, high heels, and had a closet full of fancy cocktail dresses ready for any event.